johnfranciscloud/terraform/README.md

 ### Prerequisites

 Before starting,I have installed Terraform on my local machine and configured AWS account credentials with appropiate permissions.
+Additionaly as a best practice I configured an S3 bucket as the backend for Terraform and used DynamoDB for state locking.

 ### Terraform File Structure